Santa Marinella (song)

-"Santa Marinella" is a song by Italian singer-songwriter Fulminacci.
-It was released on 4 March 2021 by Maciste Dischi and was included in his second studio album Tante care cose.
+"Santa Marinella" is a song written and recorded by Italian singer-songwriter Fulminacci.
+It was released on 4 March 2021 by Maciste Dischi as the third single from his second studio album Tante care cose.

-The song premiered on the second evening of the Sanremo Music Festival 2021 and ranked sixteenth at the end of the competition.
+The song competed during the Sanremo Music Festival 2021 and ranked sixteenth at the end of the competition.

 Music video

 The music video for "Santa Marinella", directed by Danilo Bubani, premiered on 11 March 2021 via Maciste Dischi's YouTube channel.